 The demand for labour varies throughout the country.
-Fisheries dominate the North whereas the cities of Oslo, Bergen and Trondheim are largely concerned with the financial and business services.
-Other prominent industries across the country include building and construction, tourism, petroleum and shipbuilding.
+Fisheries dominate the North whereas the cities of Oslo, Bergen and Trondheim are largely concerned with financial and business services.
+Other prominent industries across the country include:

 Teaching English as a foreign language (TEFL) is probably the most accessible job commonly held by foreign English speakers.
 You don't need to be fluent in Norwegian to do this, as it is preferable to create a strictly English-speaking classroom environment, but it will be highly beneficial if you have a teaching qualification.

 Find out more about working in Norway at Norwegian Employment and Welfare Administration (NAV) .